pagadesantosh/all_about_front_end/zz_repository_flow_and_pattern/STUDY_FLOW_AND_PATTERN.md

 ## HOW TO STUDY THIS REPO GRACEFULLY

-- If you have time for your next Frontend interview then I would highly recommend you people to solve atleast 2 to 3 polyfills, 2 to 3 problems and 1 to 2 machine coding challenges everyday (in parallel) including with your below preparation syllabus.
+- If you have time for your next Frontend interview then I would highly recommend you people to solve
+  - 2 to 3 polyfills everyday,
+  - 2 to 3 problems everyday
+  - 1 to 2 machine coding challenges everyday
+(in parallel) with below preparation syllabus.

 -----